av8riowa/DroneRIDNet/README.md

 All Rights Reserved

-Copyright (c) 2024 WH Intellectual Properties, LLC.
+Copyright © 2024 WH Intellectual Properties, LLC.
 All rights reserved.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,